Penn Transformation Partners Selected May 20, 2026

 Critique · April 24, 2026 · Liam Blank

-A point-by-point technical evaluation of the RPA report's dwell-time assumptions, capacity claims, and methodological gaps, against international peer-system performance.
+A point-by-point technical evaluation of the RPA report's dwell-time assumptions, capacity claims, and methodological gaps against the ReThinkNYC RUN proposal and international peer-system performance.

 Read the critique